codefresh-io/docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 {% endraw %}
 {% endhighlight %}
 {:start="10"}
-1. Replace the `registry` name with the name you specified in the Docker Hub integration settings.
+1. Replace the `registry` name in the push step with the name you specified in the Docker Hub integration settings.
 1. To apply your changes, click **Save**, and then click **Run** to start the pipeline again.
 1. Click the **Pushing to Docker registry** step to view the log and monitor the progress of the push step.